 The Master's and Doctorate in Astrophysics Academic Committee (CAMyD) is in charge of the academic organisation of the ULL Astrophysics Master’s and Doctoral Degrees programmes.
 Its composition and membership follows:

-- Dr. Pablo Rodríguez-Gil (Master's Director; IAC/Department of Astrophysics)
+- Dr. Pablo Rodríguez-Gil (Director of Masters Programme in Astrophysics; IAC/Department of Astrophysics, ULL)

-- Dr. César Esteban López (IAC/Department of Astrophysics)
+- Dr. César Esteban López (IAC/Department of Astrophysics, ULL)

-- Dr. Silvana Radescu Cioranescu (Department of Physics)
+- Dr. Silvana Radescu Cioranescu (Department of Physics, ULL)

-- Dr. Daniel Alonso Ramírez (Department of Physics)
+- Dr. Daniel Alonso Ramírez (Department of Physics, ULL)

 - Instituto de Astrofísica de Canarias.
 Via Láctea s/n.
 38205 La Laguna (Santa Cruz de Tenerife, Spain)